yashR4J/speaker_verification/speaker_verif/README.md

 ```
 (Try each command with ```--device='cpu'``` if it does not work)

-This will automatically download and prepare the data manifest for mini
-librispeech, and then train a model with dynamically augmented samples.
+This will automatically download and prepare the data manifest for user data, and then train a model with dynamically augmented samples.